For those who have a masochistic streak, there are few things more fulfilling than hate-watching awful films and TV shows.

 But fans still inhaled both of these abominations within hours of them arriving online.

-Rebecca and Emily in Paris were both brought into the world by Netflix, so it only seemed fitting that we collate a list of the platform’s top 20 critical flops here…
+Rebecca, Persuasion and Emily in Paris were all brought into the world by Netflix, so it only seemed fitting that we collate a list of the platform’s top 20 critical flops here…

 Emily in Paris